mikehoward/tdd_deploy/Readme.md

 There are two utilities:

 * tdd_deploy_context - a command line utility for managing Host and Site context variables
-* tdd_deploy_server.rb - a command line utility which starts up the test results server on localhost, port 9292.
+* tdd_deploy_server - a command line utility which starts up the test results server on localhost, port 9292.